Flying the flag for obesity at the NCDA Forum

 Healthy Cities, Healthy Lives: integrating the response to the Double Burden of Malnutrition and NCDs in LMICs

-This session brought together a diverse panel of experts from multiple sectors, including our Head of Policy and Advocay, Maggie Wetzel, along with individuals with lived experiences and youth advocates.
-They discussed community-driven initiatives and coordinated multisectoral actions to address the double burden of malnutrition and NCDs in urban settings in LMICs.
+This session brought together a diverse panel of experts from multiple sectors, including our Head of Policy and Advocay, Maggie Wetzel.
+Key takeaways from Maggie's presentation were:

 Catalysing action on obesity

 Throughout the Forum, World Obesity connected with allies at our booth.
-We asked people how the NCD community can help catalyse action on obesity.
-Responses included:
+We asked people what their top asks to governments were for the 2025 HLM on NCDs, and how the NCD community can help catalyse action on obesity.
+Here are some of their priorities:

 Get involved